apache/fury/README.md

 Fury provides a secure mode option and enabled by default for this protocol, which allows deserializing trusted registered types or built-in types only for security.

-If your environment is **secure**, you can disable the secure mode for more dynamics, then the user types are not needed be registered ahead, and can be serialized automatically.
+If your environment is **indeed secure**, you can disable the secure mode, then the user types are not needed be registered ahead, and can be serialized automatically.

 ## RoadMap
 - Meta compression, auto meta sharing and cross-language schema compatibility.